Coronavirus digest: Boris Johnson to push G7 for 'colossal' vaccine rollout | DW | 14.02.2021

 The World Bank has said that it would monitor the vaccine rollout closely to ensure the doses go to the most vulnerable groups.

-The state of Victoria, Australia, has reported two new cases of locally transmitted infections, increasing the likelihood of an extension to the region's five-day lockdown.
+The Australian state of Victoria has reported two new cases of locally transmitted infections, increasing the likelihood of an extension to the region's five-day lockdown.

-Victorian authorities introduced the snap lockdown to curb the spread of the highly infectious UK variant but two new cases, including a 3-year-old child, may see the restriction go beyond this coming Wednesday.
+Victorian authorities introduced the snap lockdown to curb the spread of the highly infectious UK variant, but two new cases, including a 3-year-old, may see the restriction go beyond this coming Wednesday.

 The two positive tests were the first to come from individuals who were not household contacts of a cluster of infected workers at a quarantine hotel at Melbourne airport which triggered the new lockdown.
 The hotel cluster has now affected 16 people.